Q. Can you describe your background and what led you to your current position with Starwood Capital?

 In 2011, after the market began to recover, I went to the Macquarie Group where I worked with a principal trading team that looked at structured credit and mortgages to target distressed assets.
 After the Consumer Financial Protection Bureau introduced regulation in 2014 that essentially rewrote the rules of the mortgage industry, I started a business within Macquarie to invest in newly originated non-agency residential mortgage assets.

 After five years with Macquarie, I came to Starwood Capital in 2016 to run their residential lending platform.
 My time with Starwood has been extremely exciting professionally because they are a world-class real estate-focused investment firm with a significant opportunity to scale an investment strategy in the residential housing market.

-Q. What do you enjoy most about your job?
+Q. What do you most enjoy about your current position with Starwood?